fateh999/react-native-audio-player-hooks/README.md

 - Player.stop()

-      (Closes the player and clears the playlist, this however does not removes the player instance so you can again load the playlist and play songs using same player.)
+      (Closes the player and clears the playlist & current audio, this however does not removes the player instance so you can again load the playlist and play songs using same player.)

+- Player.stopAudio()

+      (Closes the player and clears only the current audio, so you don't need to load the playlist again.)

 - Player.shuffle()